 At Lingoda, we always say that the best way to learn Spanish is through immersion.
 My US-born father learned Spanish while living in Chile during Air Force duty in the 1960s.
 As a result, his accent and pronunciation developed naturally.
 Throughout his life, strangers meeting him would say, “You you sure don’t look Chilean, but you SOUND Chilean.
 How is that possible?”
 Wouldn’t you love to get a comment like that from a native Spanish-speaker someday?
 Keep working on your pronunciation and you will have an impressive accent too.

 Are you ready to work on your Spanish pronunciation?
-Enrol in a 7-day free trial with Lingoda’s native speaking Spanish teachers today.
+Enrol in a 7-day free trial with Lingoda’s native-level Spanish teachers today.